DeltaGAN: Towards Diverse Few-shot Image Generation with Sample-Specific Delta: Experiments

+We conduct experiments on six few-shot image datasets: EMNIST~\cite{cohen2017emnist}, VGGFace~\cite{cao2018vggface2}, Flowers~\cite{nilsback2008automated}, Animal Faces~\cite{deng2009imagenet}, NABirds~\cite{van2015building}, and Foods~\cite{kawano2014automatic}.
+Following MatchingGAN and FUNIT, we split all categories into seen categories and unseen categories.
 After having a few trials, we set $\lambda_1=10$, $\lambda_{fm} = 0.1$, and $\lambda_{ms} = 10$ by observing the quality of generated images during training.
-We implement our model using the TensorFlow $1.13.1$ environment on Ubuntu $16.04$ LTS equipped by GEFORCE RTX $2080$ Ti GPU and Intel(R) Xeon(R) CPU $E5-2660$ v3 @ $2.60$GHz CPU.
-We adopt Adam optimizer with an initial learning rate of $0.0001$.
+We adopt Adam optimizer with learning rate of $1e-4$.
 The batch size is set to $16$ and our model is trained for $200$ epochs.
+The details of datasets and implementation are reported in Supplementary.